×

 All about Diabase and Blue Granite Properties

 Know all about Diabase and Blue Granite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase and Blue Granite belong to Igneous Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Blue Granite is Phaneritic.
 Diabase appears Vesicular and Blue Granite appears Shiny.
-The luster of Diabase is not available while that of Blue Granite is subvitreous to dull.
+The luster of Diabase is while that of Blue Granite is subvitreous to dull.
 Diabase is available in dark grey to black colors whereas Blue Granite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Blue Granite are cemetery markers, commemorative tablets, creating artwork, curling.